Flow4R: Unifying 4D Reconstruction and Tracking with Scene Flow: Method

 \subsection{Flexible Predictions with a Compact Model}

-As shown above, the minimal property set $\mathcal{S}$ is compact yet sufficient to recover local geometry and relative motion between two images, therefore being an ideal learning target for a vision foundation model.
+As shown above, the property set $\mathcal{S}$ is compact yet sufficient to recover local geometry and relative motion between two images, making it an ideal learning target for feedforward Vision Transformers.

-\paragraph{Architecture Simplicity.} As shown by \duster~\cite{wang2023dust3r}, a two-view transformer with cross-attention can effectively match two images and reconstruct a scene cohesively.
-MASt3R~\cite{leroy2024grounding} extends DUSt3R to learn explicit correspondences between images.
-Therefore, it is natural to use the two-view transformer to learn scene flow between views.
-Thanks to the symmetry of our formulation, the twin forward paths can share the same parameters for not only the encoders but also the decoders and heads.
-This also frees us from manually constructing symmetrized pairs during training like \duster.
+\paragraph{Architecture Simplicity.} Building on the success of two-view transformers like DUSt3R~\cite{wang2023dust3r} and MASt3R~\cite{leroy2024grounding}, which leverage cross-attention to match views and reconstruct geometry, we employ a similar architecture to learn relative scene flow.
+Thanks to our symmetric formulation, the twin forward paths share parameters across the encoders, decoders, and prediction heads.
+This symmetry also eliminates the need to manually construct symmetrized image pairs during training, like DUSt3R.